ngs-doo/TemplaterExamples/Advanced/TemplaterServer/Readme.md

 with body for the actual document.
 PDF document will be returned as the response.

-Alternatively [portable version of LibreOffice](https://www.libreoffice.org/download/portable-versions/) can be used instead of Docker.
+Alternatively, on Windows [portable version of LibreOffice](https://www.libreoffice.org/download/portable-versions/) can be used instead of Docker.

 ### REST server for other languages